flame-engine/flame/doc/other_modules/jenny/runtime/dialogue_runner.md

 - `onDialogueFinish()`

 :::{note}
-Keep in mind that if a `DialogueError` is thrown while running the dialogue, then it will terminate immediately and none of the `*Finish` callbacks will run.
+Keep in mind that if a `DialogueError` is thrown while running the dialogue, then the dialogue will terminate immediately and none of the `*Finish` callbacks will run.
 :::